 “Hjördis was more of a companion rather than a mother,” Jamie told Sheridan Morley.
 “There were moments when we had a lot of fun together and other moments when it got very tricky.
 She didn’t act like a mother and she made it very clear that she never wanted to be our mother.”

-Her hands-off strategy may have worked with older children whose mother was still around, but with little ones whose mother had died… awful.
+Her hands-off strategy may have worked with older children, but with little ones whose mother had died… awful.

 Next page: Hi Society, 1949-1950